-Inhale Exhale – Ecologies That Refuse to Behave is a multifcateded solo exhibition by artist Fiona Mc Donald, unfolding as a quiet insurgency staged through peatlands, sensors, and slow code.
-Across the project, Mc Donald hijacks the instruments of climate science—flux towers, CO2 sensors, automated chambers—and redirects them toward something they were never designed for: ecological intimacy.
+Inhale Exhale – Ecologies That Refuse to Behave, a solo exhibition by artist Fiona Mc Donald, unfolds as a constellation of works where peatlands, sensors, and slow code converge in quiet insurgency.
+Across the project, Mc Donald hijacks the instruments of climate science—flux towers, CO2 sensors, automated chambers—and redirects them toward ecological intimacy.

-Developed through years of durational, embodied research with the National Parks and Wildlife Service (NPWS), these technologies become collaborators, shaped through shared data practices,mutual trust, and sustained attention in the field.
+Developed through years of durational, embodied research with Ireland’s National Parks and Wildlife Service (NPWS), these technologies become collaborators, shaped through shared data practices, mutual trust, and sustained attention in the field.

 Across the exhibition, low-power animations, custom-built greenhouse gas chambers, data-driven giclée prints, wearable CO2 receivers, and sensor-driven performances assemble into a techno-ecology that quietly resists optimisation.
 Mc Donald’s slow-media, small-file methodology privileges ecological time, subtle perception, and minimal energy use.
 Her coded line drawings—developed in JavaScript using low-resolution datasets—position “small-footprint” media as both aesthetic strategy and ecological ethic.